thzandvl/microhack-sap-data/DataFlowConfig.md

 * Use the `Copy` action and name it `U##ExtractPayments`
 * As source select the Cosmos DB payment Dataset, we named this `U##CosmosPaymentData`.
 * As sink, select the Synapse Payment DataSet.
 We named this `U##SynPayments`.
 As Copy method choose `PolyBase`.
-* Under the `Settings` tab enable and configure the `Staging Area` as done in the earlier pipelines
+* Under the `Settings` tab enable and configure the `Staging Area` as done in the earlier pipelines (e.g. `sap-data-adls/staging` for the Storage Path)
 * Go to the tab `Mapping` and choose `Import schemas`.
 Make sure to remove the mappings which are not shown in the screenshot:
 * starting with `_` and
 * also the mapping of `id`.